evennia/evennia/docs/sphinx/source/wiki/DirectoryOverview.rst

 ^^^^^^^^^^^^^^^^^

 ``gamesrc/conf/`` holds optional extension modules for the Evennia engine.
-Certain functionality in the server is meant to be extended, and in order to allow you to do this without modifying the server itself, it imports files from this directory.
-Modifying these are optional and you can usually change a variable in ``game/settings.py`` to change exactly which module Evennia actually uses.
-There are dummy example files in here, read their headers for usage instructions.
+It is empty by default, but in ``conf/examples/`` are templates for the various config files that the server undertands.
+Each template file contains instructions for how you should use them; copy out the ones you want into the ``conf/`` directory and edit them there.

 The ``src/`` directory
 ----------------------

 ``src/`` contains the main running code of the Evennia server.
+You can import files directly from here, but normally you will probably find it easier to use the shortcuts in the top-level ``ev`` module.

-You will often need to import modules from here to access the functionality of Evennia.
-You should generally not modify anything in this folder directly since it might be changed when we release updates.
+You should never modify anything in this folder directly since it might be changed when we release updates.
+If you want to use some code as a base for your own work (such as new commands), copy the relevant code out into your own modules in ``game/gamesrc`` instead.
 If you find bugs or features missing, file a bug report or send us a message.

 ::